xzadfar/afpi-recruitment-test/README.md

 ### 4. Run Dags

 1. Click on DAGs Navbar
-2. Click Action on ticket pipeline list
+2. Click Action ▶ on the left list to run ETL DAG

 ### 5. Run Data Visualization Scripts